 Most of the unstructured interviews happen to be very realistic and practical as it analyses and the interview happens in a very spontaneous way.

 The interview questions or answers happen to be very spontaneous and it shows the real intentions and knowledge of the candidate to the interviewer.

 Hence, unstructured interviews are a very practical method to analyze the candidates.

 4. It is a very valid and interactive way:

-Unstructured interviews are va ery valid comparison to structured interviews because of the thorough understanding of the concept as well as the interviewer will be able to clarify the doubts of concept told by the candidate.
+Unstructured interviews are very valid when compared to structured interviews because of the thorough understanding of the concept as well as the interviewer will be able to clarify the doubts of the concept raised by the candidate.

-Hence, the unstructured interview is something which has a clarity and it is very interactive too.
+Hence, the unstructured interview is something that has clarity and it is very interactive too.

 5. It breaks the communication gap between the interviewer and the candidate:

 In most of the formal interviews like structured interviews, the question asked are very direct and it sticks to simple bookish replies.